gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 ![Diagram of Cat's ancestor chain](/static/img/posts/2019-02-01-the-ruby-object-model/simple-ancestor-chain.svg)

-Whenever you call the `pet` method on `coco`, the Ruby VM will find the behaviour in `coco`'s class (`Cat`) ancestor chain, from left to right: starting with `Cat`, then `Animal`, and so on, until the method is found.
+Whenever you call the `pet` method on `coco`, the Ruby VM will find the behaviour in `coco`'s class's ancestor chain (`Cat`'s, that is), from left to right: starting with `Cat`, then `Animal`, and so on, until the method is found.
 When calling `super` within that method, Ruby would find the next ancestor defining a behaviour for the `pet` method, and invoke it, in this case, the one defined in `Animal`.

 ![Diagram of coco and the Cat, with Cat showing methods](/static/img/posts/2019-02-01-the-ruby-object-model/fig-2-coco-ancestors.svg)